PavelescuVictor/to-do-js-vanilla/README.md

 ## Project Description:

 A "To Do" application written purely in vanilla JS.

-Using localStorage as a temporary solution to store the data.
+The application allows users to manage multiple lists of task that are taggable and filterable based on the task.
+Task are user configurable and all task cand be marked as completed when needed.

 ## GitHub Pages Link: [Web Application Preview](https://pavelescuvictor.github.io/to-do-web-app/)